ducminhgd/go-ip-mmdb/README.md

 ## Usage

+- To create an empty `*.mmdb` file, please use a Perl script `tools/create-empty-mmdb.pl`

 - Create an input file, in TSV format, with columns are: IP or network, City, City Geoname ID, Country ISO Code, ISP

     ```